5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ```
 The output should be `0`, indicating that the `X86PlatformPlugin` is not loaded so ACPI CPU Power Management is used.
 To verify, run Intel Power Gadget and check the behavior of the CPU.

-> **Note** Prior to OpenCore 0.9.2, the necessary `AppleCpuPmCfgLock` Quirk to patch CFG Lock was [skipped based on a kernel version check](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c) in macOS 13 (Kernel 22.x).
-So injecting the required kexts to re-enable legacy CPU Power Management resulted in a kernel panic unless CFG Lock could be disabled in the BIOS menu (or by flashing a modified BIOS if there is no setting available).
+> **Note** Prior to OpenCore 0.9.2, the necessary `AppleCpuPmCfgLock` Quirk to patch CFG Lock is [skipped in macOS 13 based on a kernel version check](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c).
+So injecting the required kexts to re-enable legacy CPU Power Management results in a kernel panic unless CFG Lock can be disabled in the BIOS menu (or by flashing a modified BIOS if there is no setting available).

 ## Notes
 - **ssdtPRGen** includes lists with settings for specific CPUs sorted by families.
 These can be found under `~/Library/ssdtPRGen/Data`.
 They are in .cfg format which can be viewed with TextEdit.